UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 These represent the current state of the game as dictated by the Gamecontroller.
 These provide functions like `isPlaying()`, `isHalted()` which tell the rest of the system what game state we are in, and make decisions accordingly.
 We need to obey the rules!

 ## Intents
-An `Intent` represents a simple thing the [AI](#ai) wants (or intends for) a robot to do, but is at a level that requires knowledge of the state of the game and the field (e.g. Referee state, location of the other robots).
+An `Intent` represents a simplest task that the [AI](#ai) wants (or intends for) a robot to do, but is at a level that requires knowledge of the state of the game and the field (e.g. Referee state, location of the other robots). `Intent`s are stateless, which means that using the same intent in the same state of the world will always result in the same behaviour.
 It does not represent or include _how_ these things are achieved.
 Some examples are:
 * Moving to a position without colliding with anything on its way and while following all rules
 * Pivoting around a point
 * Kicking the ball at a certain direction or at a target